-The RSS-233 13K Truck Suspension System can be configured with drum or disc brake axle assemblies and optional steering lock.
-The suspension system should be configured with a drum brake axle assembly for Roll-Off Applications.
+The RSS-233 13K Truck Suspension System is a fully integrated, auxiliary axle suspension system.
+The suspension can be configured with either drum or disc brake axle assemblies and optional steering lock.

+The 233 13K Roll-Off Truck Suspension System should be configured with a drum-brake axle assembly.